Why You Should (And Shouldn’t) Visit The Arenal Volcano National Park

 A note about the Arenal Volcano National Park entrance fee

 Both sectors of the Arenal Volcano National Park charge the same entrance fee which is valid for one full day (for entrance fee information, don’t miss our related blog post A List Of 50+ Costa Rica Entrance Fees: How Much It Costs To Enter National Parks, Reserves, And Refuges).
-If you decide to explore both sectors, plan to do so during the same day to avoid paying the entrance fee twice.
+If you decide to explore both sectors, do so on the same day to avoid paying the entrance fee twice.
 Simply pay the entrance fee at the first sector you visit, save your entrance ticket, then show the ticket upon arrival at the second sector to gain complimentary access.

 Arenal Volcano National Park Main Sector